March 14, 2003

 Now, however, there is a proposal before the General Assembly to make

-draconian additional cuts to the Joseph A. Sellinger Program, through which
+draconian additional cuts to the Joseph A. Sellinger Program, through

 the state provides vital support to independent colleges and universities

 throughout Maryland.
-Under this proposal, Sellinger funding would return to
+Under this proposal, Sellinger funding would return

 1992 levels.
 For Johns Hopkins, it could result in the loss of an